behdanisohrab/ATL/doc/Architecture.md

 #### directory structure
-`src/ARSCLib/` - Java .arsc library used to parse binary xml resources in apks `doc/` - documentation
+`doc/` - documentation
 `src/api-impl/` - Java code implementing the android APIs `src/api-impl-jni/` - C code implementing things which it doesn't make sense to do in Java (ideally this would be most things)